Emblems of Alberta

 Mammal of Alberta: Rocky Mountain Bighorn Sheep, Ovis Canadensis

 On August 18, 1989, the Rocky Mountain bighorn sheep was designated the official mammal of Alberta.
 The bighorn is a native Alberta animal.
 Prehistoric remains have been found in most of the river valleys across Alberta, showing that at one time some of the largest herds of Rocky Mountain bighorn sheep roamed the province.
 Today the bighorn is primarily found in the Rocky Mountain region.

 Adopted as the official fish of Alberta on May 2, 1995, the bull trout is one of eight species of trout found in the province's glacial waters.
 In order to ensure Alberta's population of bull trout never becomes endangered, there is a catch and release policy governing all bull trout fishing in the province.

-Adopted in September 2004, Alberta is the official song of Alberta.
+In addition to the designated official emblems, Alberta also has a provincial song titled Alberta which was adopted in September 2004.
 It pays musical tribute to the province's geography, industry, history and cultural diversity.
 Alberta was composed by Mary Kieftenbeld as part of a contest to find an original, official song for the province's centennial celebrations in 2005.

 Revised: September 3, 2013